 7. Clip Clamp Mount

-Suppose you want to install security cameras without a secure drilling option but allows you to remove the camera when needed easily.
+Suppose you want to install security cameras without a secure drilling option that allows you to remove the camera when needed easily.
 In that case, clip clamp mounts are an excellent choice.
 These mounts allow you to attach your camera with screws on the side of the clip and have adjustable arms on top that can be pushed down to secure your camera safely.
 For example, suppose you wanted to know how to install security cameras without drilling your camera onto a gate post.
 In that case, you could use this mount by clipping it onto the post and pushing the adjustable arms down so that it holds your camera tightly against the structure.

 How to Install Security Camera without Drilling Step-by-Step Guide